What are the requirements to rent a boat?

 Our limits are Anna Maria Bridge to the north and Cayo Costa Island to the south.
 Also the boats are allowed to go up to 5 miles out in the Gulf of Mexico.
 Operators are responsible for knowing their own limitations based on experience.
 If weather is not good, staying in the bays or close in is required.

-If you go outside of this area and we must dispatch assistance there will be an hourly rate of $85 per hour.
+If you go outside of this area and we must dispatch assistance there will be an additional charge at an hourly rate of $85 per hour.

 is the gas included?